hannesvdvreken/harvester/readme.md

 Just add configuration for a Message Queueing service, for example [ironMQ](http://www.iron.io/mq).
 Trigger artisan commands using cron to fill the queue.
 Other artisan commands like `queue:worker` or `queue:listen` can then read messages and perform long running scraping tasks.
 These listening/long polling processes should be supervised by eg: supervisor.

+## Configuration.

+Use a message queue.
+Laravel supports IronMQ, Amazon SQS and beanstalkd.
+Configure it in `app/config/production/queue.php`.
+This harvester uses MongoDB as system of record (SOR).
+Configure it in `app/config/production/database.php`.
+No need to change the `default` value in that config array.
+At the bottom, do configure redis, because we are using Redis both; to control which jobs are already on the queue, and to save statistics about the harvester.
+Since you have Redis configured, feel free to use it for caching as well.
+See `app/config/cache.php` for more information.

 ## Usage

 add cron job for daily run to `/etc/crontab`: